Fine fishing for emerging chiro in reservoirs: finding the right imitation

 Chiro fishing is always a thrill! © Enjoy Fishing / Jean-Baptiste Vidal

-Chironomids are an important part of the trout diet in lakes and reservoirs.
-So it's important to have a variety of imitations to find the right one for the moment.
+Chironomids are an important part of the diet of lake and reservoir trout.
+That's why you need a variety of models to find the right imitation for the moment.
 Here's a model that floats in the film of water and often hits the mark!

 The emerging chiro